Lelya-Sa/wiki-missing-articles/README.md

 5. Run the local server:
 python manage.py runserver

-You can now access the tool in your browser at: http://127.0.0.1:8000/
+After this steps you can now access the tool in your browser at: http://127.0.0.1:8000/